Edb83/snake/README.md

 #### Colours

 The theme of the game is a blend of retro, cyber and neon, with the colour palatte intended to illicit thoughts of a futuristic cityscape at dusk.
-The background dominates most of the screen and is punctuated by shocks of fluorescent glows.
+The background dominates most of the screen and is punctuated by fluorescent embers.
 Web-safe colours have been chosen for the core elements of the game (as far as possible), while more leeway has been given to the supporting colours.

 ##### Core